ThomasTaylor21/vm-p1/readme.md

-• MVP:
+ ##MVP:
-	○ Point and click to images brought in via NASA api.
+	 Point and click to images brought in via NASA api.
 	 Choices will be selectable via indexed buttons that will expand to an assortment of images that will appear for viewing.

-	○ Point and click
+	 Point and click
-	○ Selectable list from a drop-down list of images
-	○ Return of image (one at a time) Can cycle through using a reset or clearing the image panel.
+	 Selectable list from a drop-down list of images Return of image (one at a time) Can cycle through using a reset or clearing the image panel.

-• Post-MVP:
+##Post-MVP:

-	○ Add a method to print image to local printer
+	 Add a method to print image to local printer
-	○ Add a method to :share image: or send via email.
+	 Add a method to :share image: or send via email.
-	○ Add method to save image to you device (PC or Smartphone
+	 Add method to save image to you device (PC or Smartphone

-• Goals: What you plan to accomplish for each day of the project week.
+## Goals: What you plan to accomplish for each day of the project week.

-	○ Day 1
+	 Day 1
-		§ Connect and import API to my GitHUB Repository: https://github.com/ThomasTaylor21/vm-p1#:~:text=/-,vm-p1,-Public § Configure Base of Website: HTML, CSS & JavaScript § Focus on HTML structure, Test as I move along
+		 Connect and import API to my GitHUB Repository: https://github.com/ThomasTaylor21/vm-p1#:~:text=/-,vm-p1,-Public Configure Base of Website: HTML, CSS & JavaScript Focus on HTML structure, Test as I move along

 	○ Day 2
 		§ Focus on JavaScript and integrate to HTML